-Starting out life as a black & white affair during the nineties Fumez has been given a new lease of life.
+Starting out life as a black & white affair during the nineties Fumez has been given a fresh lease of life.
 Issue 1 of the newly released publication is now a full colour, slender looking, magazine roughly about A5 size.
 The cover of the mag proudly states that there are “over 100 photos” within.
 Considering its size, this amount of content could’ve resulted in small poor quality images.
 However the editor has done a good job in ensuring that the photographs are all nicely sized and of a high quality.
 Listing nine contributors Fumez covers nearly three decades of freight graffiti up to the present day.

 When asked a bit more about the motivation for this new edition of Fumez, the magazine’s editor explained that “the idea was to simply document photos I caught and some that were sent in trades.
 A printed mag appeals more to collectors.
 The 90’s till, documents freight history better.
 It gives those a chance to view the golden era of freights.
 The new era of freights coming out, how styles change.
 I try to document photos that appeal to benchers and writers of past and present.”